TEvans-Developer/Splunk_Active_Directory_Home-Lab-/README.md

 I installed vitrual box, a Windows 10 (iso), Windows 2022 Server (iso), Ubuntu Server (iso), and Kali Linux onto the virtual box.
 Using meaningful naming convictions I provided each machine with the appropriate username, machine/ server names and secure passwords (ie. Admin, splunk etc.)

 <h2>Install and Configure Sysmon and Splunk</h2>
-</br> I installed and configure sysmon and splunk on the Windows Machine (target) and Windows Server so they may began collecting telemontry and send logs to the splunk server
+</br> I installed and configure sysmon and splunk on the Windows Machine (target) and Windows Server so they may began collecting telmetry and send logs to the splunk server

 </br>1.)
 First network settings must be set to NAT network to ensuring the virtual machines can be on the same network still have intenet access.

 </br> This can be done by clicking on the 3 bulletin points next to tool in Virtual Box > select "Network" > select "Create".

-</br>Double click the new NAT network that was created and at the bottom under the "General Options" tab provide the NAT network with a name (e.g. "AD-HomeLab") and the IPv4 Prefix will be the establish IP for our network (e.g. 192.168.10.0/24).
+</br>Double click the new NAT network that was created and at the bottom under the "General Options" tab provide the NAT network with a name (e.g. "AD-HomeLab") and the IPv4 prefix will be the established IP for our network (e.g. 192.168.10.0/24).
 "Enable DHCP" should be left on and then apply.

 </br>![Screenshot (196)](https://github.com/user-attachments/assets/1bc5770b-bafb-4934-8128-03d9e86a4046)

 </br>2.)
-Now go into each machine and change the current network setting from NAT to the NATnetwork we just created and click okay to apply to each.
+Now go into each machine and change the current network setting from NAT to the NAT network we just created and click okay to apply to each.
 </br>![Screenshot (197)](https://github.com/user-attachments/assets/d2696e26-fbd0-499f-b799-a7febf2e7aa5)

 </br>3.)
 Logging into the splunk server you will notice a that the IP for the server is not true to the diagram that was draw for the lab.
 We should change the IP of the server by writing the command, "ip addr" to see our IP for the machine, then "sudo nano /etc/netplan/<tab>".
 Tab will bring you to the file which will allow you to deactiviate DHCP and write a static IP for the machine.